MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 # Connect to and query Azure SQL Database using .NET and Entity Framework Core

 This quickstart describes how to connect an application to a database in Azure SQL Database and perform queries using .NET and Entity Framework Core.

-This quickstart follows the recommended passwordless approach to connect to the database without the use of connection strings.
+You will also learn how to use passwordless connections to query the database without the use of connection strings.
 You can learn more about passwordless connections on the [passwordless hub](/azure/developer/intro/passwordless-overview).

 ## Prerequisites